 Environmental toxicity became an important pillar in Sharon’s research, which really hit home after she developed breast cancer.
 She found ties between toxic pesticides such as DDT and neurological disorders, and correlations between the application of noxious chemicals and the staggering statistics of breast cancer in the United States.
 “While my sister underwent surgery, chemotherapy and radiation, all I did was consume cannabis oil and it went away — that’s the difference.”

 By circumventing the stomach and liver and entering through the “back door,” the cannabis can be absorbed straight into the bloodstream without altering the mind.
-The medicine also eases menstrual cramps and can be used by cancer patients of all kinds.
+The medicine can also ease menstrual cramps and can be used by cancer patients of all kinds.

 At the time Sharon was treating her breast cancer, she also incorporated raw cannabis leaves into her diet, either in salads, smoothies, or juiced.
-From her doctor, Sharon also learned that juicing the leaves proved to be incredibly helpful for one of her doctor’s patients suffering from the painful autoimmune disease Lupus.
+From her doctor, Sharon also learned that juicing the leaves was incredibly helpful for one of her doctor’s patients suffering from the painful autoimmune disease Lupus.

 “A young woman with Lupus came to [my doctor] from another state on twenty-three different meds.
 He ended up helping her start juicing and she went into remission within six months.
 She was previously told she would never be able to have kids, but ended up getting off all her meds, marrying, and having two children.”